4th of July Oversize Freight Travel Restrictions by State 2025

 Written by Joanna Jungels

 Joanna Jungels began her career with ATS in 2005 as a Fleet Manager.
 Soon after, she was promoted to oversee and enhance a growing OS/OW permitting team which created a system to retain and output rules and requirements for both state and local entities.
-Today, Joanna regularly attends state transportation meetings, and currently serves as chair of the Permit Policy Committee at the Specialized Carriers & Rigging Association, where she advocates for, and promotes the importance of, creating useful resources to better understand and increase awareness around the complexities of oversized freight.
-In her role at ATS, Joanna enjoys working with others to brainstorm, solve problems and learn new things while continually striving to improve the processes and resources available to ATS' customers.
+Today, Joanna serves as chair of the Transportation Group for the Specialized Carriers & Rigging Association (SC&RA), the first woman to hold the role in the association's history.
+As chairperson, Joanna represents the specialized transportation industry and advocates for greater safety and efficiency in oversized freight permitting and regulations.
+As an OD permits manager at ATS, Joanna enjoys working with others to brainstorm, solve problems and learn new things while continually striving to improve the processes and resources available to ATS's customers.

 Get the Latest Content Straight to Your Inbox!